misiektoja/spotify_profile_monitor/docs/usage.md

 For example, `spotify_profile_monitor --doctor TARGET` becomes `python3 spotify_profile_monitor.py --doctor TARGET` with the manual script.

-The manual-script prefix names the file rather than its path, so run it from the directory holding `spotify_profile_monitor.py`.
-From another directory, use the full path instead, for example `python3 /opt/spotify-profile-monitor/spotify_profile_monitor.py --doctor TARGET`.
-The commands the tool prints after setup and Doctor use the same short form.
+The manual-script examples assume the current directory contains `spotify_profile_monitor.py`.
+Commands printed by setup, Doctor and recovery messages use the running interpreter and the full script path.
+Packaged installations use the running interpreter with `-m spotify_profile_monitor`.

 Throughout this page `<spotify_target>` means any accepted target form: a complete Spotify profile URL, a `spotify:user:` URI or a bare user ID.